All posts by Stuwo Jonas

 Some students keep their room at home – to meet friends on weekends or stay connected with their family.
 At the same time, a furnished room at your study location allows for a structured daily routine, short commutes to university, and a quiet environment for studying.

-WG Viewings: A Must – Even for Furnished Rooms
+WG Viewings: A Must – Find your ideal shared flat

 Not every shared apartment functions the same.
 There are often differences in cleanliness, rules, or consideration.
 That’s why it’s worth visiting in person beforehand – even if the room is already furnished.
 In many cases, housing providers carry out yearly walkthroughs to talk with residents about order and cohabitation.